-Carrie was educated at an American School situated in the heart of London, and subsequently went on to complete a BA degree in Psychology from New York University.
-She then spent a year teaching English in Vietnam before returning “home” to complete an MSc in Research Methods in Psychology at UCL whilst also doing Applied Behavioural Analysis with a toddler with Autism Spectrum Disorder.
+Carrie was educated at an American School situated in the heart of London, and subsequently completed a BA degree in Psychology at New York University.
+She spent a year teaching English in Vietnam before completing an MSc in Research Methods in Psychology at UCL whilst also doing Applied Behavioural Analysis with a toddler with Autism Spectrum Disorder.
 Following the completion of this degree, Carrie worked at the Institute of Psychiatry conducting interviews with families involved in the youth justice system to help analyse how Functional Family Therapy could help aid families in these situations.

-Carrie works from an integrative therapeutic perspective, and is constantly attentive to each client’s personal goals and needs.
-She aims to deliver individualised therapeutic approaches to foster clients’ own sense of agency and increase sense of self-awareness to facilitate change.
-Carrie has experience working within in various modalities including CBT, CBT-E, Mindfulness-Based CBT, Humanistic Therapy and Cognitive Analytical Therapy.
+Carrie works from an integrative therapeutic perspective and is attentive to each client’s personal goals and needs.
+She aims to deliver individualised therapeutic approaches to foster her clients’ own sense of agency and increase self-awareness to facilitate change.
+Carrie has experience working within various modalities including Cognitive Behavioural Therapy, CBT-Enhanced, Mindfulness-Based CBT, Humanistic Therapy and Cognitive Analytical Therapy.
 She has an interest in and draws on Compassionate Focused Therapy, Acceptance & Commitment Therapy and Schema Therapy.

 Contact Us !